Bribery in Rating Systems: A Game-Theoretic Perspective: Profit Modeling on Data Observation

-We collect real-world data to show how our problem can be represented as economic game.
-By crawling the statistical data (rating, reviews) of 1609 apps from Apple App Store during December 2016 to May 2017 and the data of rating, app genre, reviews, installs on 16422 apps from Google Play, we first model the relation between rating and its potential profit in the number of installs.
-Although individual apps may exhibit different patterns between rating and their installs, we study whether the overall pattern is consistent between apps from different app stores or app genres.
-We found higher-rated apps get more reviews (ratings) even they are in different app sotresor within different app genres, as shown in Figure~\ref{fig:snowball} (a) and (b).
-We note the relation between the rating $r$ and the number reviews $N_{rev}$ received based on the ratings follows a power function:
+We collect two real-world datasets to show how the problem can be represented as an economic game.
+By crawling the statistical data of 1609 apps from Apple App Store during December 2016 to May 2017 and the data of rating, app genre, reviews, and installs on 16422 apps from Google Play during April 2019 to November 2019, we first model the relation between the received rating of an app and its potential profit in the number of reviews.
+Although individual apps may exhibit different patterns between ratings and installs, we study whether the overall pattern is consistent between apps from different app stores or app genres.
+From the plotted Fig.~\ref{fig:snowball} (a) and (b), we find that higher-rated apps receive more reviews, although they are in different app stores and within different app genres.
+The data shows that the relation between the received rating $r$ and the number of following reviews $N_{re}$ follows a power function.

-where $a \neq 0$.
-As not all buyers score their rating after purchase, our rating data cannot accurately capture the relation between rating and the transaction volume.
-We further show the scatter plot of the number of reviews and installs on apps in Figure~\ref{fig:snowball} (c).
-We examine two reasons that can potentially explain the extent to which a direct plot on ratings and installs of apps is not a plausible attempt.
-The first is that the number of installs is highly skewed.
-The second is the number of installs in Google Play is an estimate on the order of magnitude of downloads.
-From Figure~\ref{fig:snowball} (c), we can see the log scale of the number of installs $N_{ins}$ is proportional to the log scale of the number of reviews $N_{rev}$.
-That is:
+where $a \neq 0$ and $n$ are real numbers, and $a$ is a coefficient.
+Since not all buyers score their rating after purchase, our collected data may not accurately capture the relation between rating and the transaction volume.
+Seller's profile may also be evaluated in the number of installs; we further show the number of installs on a given rating in Fig.~\ref{fig:snowball} (c).
+From Fig.~\ref{fig:snowball} (c), we can observe that the relation between the received rating $r$ and the number of following installs $N_{in}$ also follows a power function.
+However, compared with the number of reviews, the number of installs is much higher skewed with ratings.
+In Google Play, the number of installs is merely an estimated value on the order of magnitude of downloads.
+Actually, we can obtain the relation between rating and installs through Fig.~\ref{fig:snowball} (b) and (c) indirectly.
+Fig.~\ref{fig:snowball} (c) shows that the log scale of the number of installs $N_{in}$ is proportional to the log scale of the number of reviews $N_{re}$.
+That is,

 where $a \neq 0$.
-Substituting Equation~\eqref{eq:revr} into Equation~\eqref{eq:revinstall}, we have:
+Substituting equation~\eqref{eq:revr} into equation~\eqref{eq:revinstall}, we have